Hermès: The Pinnacle of Luxury

 Paris in 1837 was a city of contrasts and change.
 Under the July Monarchy of King Louis-Philippe, the French capital’s population was booming and its narrow medieval streets were alive with activity.
 Horse-drawn carriages still dominated the roads, even as the first railway stations began appearing on the city’s outskirts in that decade.
 It was amid this setting that a young harness-maker named Thierry Hermès opened a small workshop in Paris in 1837, laying the cornerstone of what would become an iconic luxury house.

-Thierry Hermès quickly distinguished himself by using the finest materials and meticulous hand-stitching, creating bridles and harnesses that were both elegant and enduring.
-His craftsmanship met the needs of a city teeming with equestrian traffic, and it earned international praise — Hermès won medals for technical excellence at the Paris Expositions Universelles of 1855 and 1867.
-The elite soon took notice.
-By the 1860s, his clientele included Emperor Napoleon III and Empress Eugénie, who turned to Hermès for finely made carriage accoutrements.
-By the time Thierry Hermès passed away in 1878, his name had become synonymous with the very finest saddlery in Paris.
+Portrait of Thierry Hermès (1801–1878), who founded the house of Hermès in 1837 as a harness workshop in Paris.
+In the early days, Thierry Hermès distinguished himself by using the finest materials and meticulous hand-stitching, creating bridles and harnesses that were both elegant and enduring.
+His craftsmanship met the needs of a city teeming with equestrian traffic, and it earned international praise – Hermès won medals for technical excellence at the Paris Expositions Universelles of 1855 and 1867.
+The elite soon took notice: by the 1860s his clientele included Emperor Napoleon III and Empress Eugénie, who turned to Hermès for finely made carriage accoutrements.
+Thanks to this reputation, by the time Thierry Hermès passed away in 1878 his name had become synonymous with the very finest saddlery in Paris.

 From Saddles to Silk: Expansion into Fashion

-Leadership of the business passed to Thierry’s son, Charles-Émile Hermès, who in 1880 relocated the shop to 24 Rue du Faubourg Saint-Honoré, a prestigious address that soon became the heart of Hermès for generations.
+Leadership of the business passed to Thierry’s son, Charles-Émile Hermès, who in 1880 relocated the shop to 24 Rue du Faubourg Saint-Honoré – a prestigious address that soon became the heart of Hermès for generations.
 From this new atelier-boutique, the house continued to serve Europe’s wealthy carriage owners with made-to-measure harnesses and saddles, further burnishing its reputation for superb quality.
 As the 20th century dawned, the third generation of the family stepped forward to guide Hermès.
 Charles-Émile’s sons, Adolphe and Émile-Maurice Hermès, helped expand the business internationally, supplying custom equestrian goods to elite clients as far afield as Russia, Asia, and the Americas.
-Recognizing that the world was changing, Adolphe reportedly foresaw the coming age of the horseless carriage, and Émile-Maurice prepared to steer the company beyond its horse-and-carriage origins.
+Recognizing that the world was changing—Adolphe reportedly foresaw the coming age of the horseless carriage—Émile-Maurice prepared to steer the company beyond its horse-and-carriage origins.

-Hermès first arrived in the UAE in 2004, opening its doors in Dubai and marking its official debut in the Middle East, as noted by Harper’s Bazaar Arabia.
-The boutique introduced Emirati shoppers to Hermès’s signature silk scarves, leather bags, and equestrian heritage.
-In 2012, Hermès opened its first boutique in Abu Dhabi, a small but elegant store inside Etihad Towers.
-This boutique was created in partnership with the Al Mana Group, offering a quiet, personalized shopping experience for the capital's luxury clients.
+Hermès first arrived in the UAE in 2004 with the opening of its first boutique in Dubai, marking the brand’s official debut in the Middle East.
+The store introduced Emirati shoppers to Hermès’s signature silk scarves, handbags, and deep equestrian heritage.
+In 2012, Hermès expanded to the capital with its first Abu Dhabi boutique inside Etihad Towers.
+This elegant store was developed in collaboration with the Al Mana Group, offering a quiet, tailored shopping experience for Abu Dhabi’s luxury clientele.

 By 2016, Hermès expanded further in Dubai with a new store inside Mall of the Emirates.
 According to Executive VP Florian Craen, this was a unique addition to their growing portfolio, representing 12 years of success in the UAE.
 Meanwhile, Hermès’s Dubai Mall flagship was also upgraded in 2018 into a three-level boutique at the base of the Burj Khalifa, designed as a true “enchanted world” of Hermès craftsmanship and luxury.
 This Dubai Mall boutique quickly became one of the brand’s largest worldwide, reinforcing the city’s global luxury reputation.